Fair Cases Law Group Blog

 Rear-end collisions frequently happen at slow speeds, and they get the nickname “fender-benders” due to the relatively minor property damage that sometimes results.
 However, not all so-called fender-benders are minor crashes, as vehicle occupants can still suffer serious injuries.
 Do not let common misconceptions about lower speed rear-end accidents prevent you from seeking the medical treatment and compensation you deserve.

 Before it is too late, you should consider reaching out to a trusted attorney.
-The Los Angeles personal injury lawyers at Fair Cases Law Group offer a free consultation to discuss your claim.
+The Los Angeles car accident attorneys at Fair Cases Law Group offer a free consultation to discuss your claim.

 Just because there is not extensive property damage in a rear-end crash does not mean that the impact did not cause injuries.
 When someone hits the back of your car, you might not know the impact is coming, and it can send a jolt through your body.
 We have also seen situations where our clients anticipated the collision, tensing up prior to impact, causing injuries.
 In many cases, the airbag might deploy, or you might even then be sent crashing into the vehicle in front of you.
 All of this can cause a range of injuries, and the following are common in rear-end crashes.